The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 I personally think the seat is fine.
 It’s no la-z-boy chair but it’s much better than sitting in a plastic seat.
 If you’re concerned with seat comfort, just keep in mind there are very simple and cheap fixes.

-The handle is ergonomic with a 10-degree bend to alleviate any stress from your wrist and forearms.
+The handle is ergonomic with a 10-degree bend to alleviate any stress on your wrist and forearms.
 The handle allows you to row with a natural arm and hand motion.

 No users mentioned anything negative about the handle and it fits very comfortably in your hands.